A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 1. Measuring Tape

-Sure 10′ measuring tapes are nice, but 35′ will come in handy.
-Can’t go wrong with the classic Stanley Powerlock.
+Sure, 10′ measuring tapes are excellent, but 35′ will be handy.
+You cannot go wrong with the classic Stanley Powerlock.

 2. Hammer

 Easy choice for this list, but did you know some can cost more than $200?
 Check out Stiletto for some of the best hammers on the planet.
-If you swing a hammer all day, this could save you shoulder or elbow surgery in the future.
+Swinging a hammer all day could save your shoulder or elbow surgery.

 3. Tool Belt

 There are a lot of affordable tool belts out there.
-If you want one that’s top of the line and made in ‘Merica we suggest Occidental Leather.
+If you want a top-of-the-line product made in ‘Merica, ‘we suggest Occidental Leather.

 4. Gas Can

-Ever get home from work and realize you don’t have enough gas to get back to the pump?
-Yeah, we’ve never done it either.
-No-Spill gas cans are perfect.
+Ever get home from work and realize you do not have enough gas to get back to the pump?
+Yes, we have never done it either.
+No-spill gas cans are perfect.

 5. Ladder

-Multi-position ladders are the best for around the house, they become extremely useful no matter what the season.
+Multi-position ladders are the best for around the house; they become instrumental no matter what the season.
 The question is, are you a Werner person or more of a Little Giant Safety individual?

 6. Stud Finder